cobleg/CausalGraphs/Glossary.md

 ## Do calculus

 ## Exposure
-An exposure is a variable that an independent variable that is the subject of interest ion intervention or action that is introduced, typically intentionally but can be accidental that perturbs a system of interconnected variables.
+An exposure is a variable that is an independent variable that is the subject of interest in a causal study.
+The exposure variable is denoted by $X$.

 ## Identification

+## Mediator
+A mediator is a variable that is located on the causal pathway between the exposure variable ($X$) and the outcome variable ($Y$).

-## Mediation
+## Outcome
+The outcome is a variable that is the dependent variable in a causal study.
+The outcome variable is denoted by $Y$.

 ## Parent
 A variable $X$ is a parent of variable $Y$ if there is a unidirectional path connecting $X$ to $Y$.